Thai citizenship through marriage to a Thai husband

 If you normally reside in Bangkok, you apply at police Special Branch, National Police Headquarters, located on Rama 1 Road.
 For those who know Bangkok well, it is across the road from Central World.
 Note that, applications for Thai citizenship through marriage to a Thai husband are handled in an office just next door to the office which deals with most other citizenship applications.
 Details can be found here.

 Important note: If you are based outside of Bangkok and you and your husband have your ‘tabieen baan’ (ทะเบียนบ้าน) and ID cards (บัตรประชาชน) registered in another province, applications need to be made at the local division of Special Branch in that province.
-Except for possibly Chiang Mai and Phuket, applying via local Special Branch offices are a non-starter.
-Local officers aren’t trained or equipped to handle applications and if they do somehow take your application, it is highly likely that your application remains there gathering dust.
+Except for the list of offices, we outline below, applying via your local Special Branch offices is likely a non-starter.
+Local officers aren’t trained or equipped to handle applications and if they do somehow take your application, there are stories where peoples applications remain there gathering dust or being delayed by years before they are sent to Bangkok.

 So, all in all, it is best to bite the bullet and find a friend who will allow for your name to be put on their Bangkok based house registration.